cindyl5697/sep11-freedom-project/entries/entry03.md

 }
 ```

-The following 3 lines in the SCRIPT.JS, After you write a task and click enter, the input will be store in the console.log:
+The following three lines in the SCRIPT.JS, After you write a task and click enter, the input will be store in the console.log:

 ```javascript
 function add_task(){